 MEDIUM RISK for entreprises

-Auto suppliers: Higher revenue growth and profitability compare to car makers.
-Market’s transition to increase content per car and opportunities, but to reduce drastically the need for some components (i.e. diesel)
+Automotive suppliers.
+Suppliers most often post higher revenue growth and profitability compared to manufacturers.
+The market’s transition is to increase (tech) content per car and opportunities but to reduce drastically the need for some components (i.e. diesel).

 Contact Euler Hermes

 Economic Research Team